alexozer/jankdrone/README.md

 # jankdrone
-The jankest drone the world has ever seen.
+The jankest autonomous drone ever built and programmed from scratch.

 # Dependencies
 - platformio